b45ch1/algopy/documentation/sphinx/index.rst

     * added comparison operators <,>,<=,>=,== to UTPM
     * added UTPM.init_jac_vec and UTPM.extract_jac_vec
     * added CGraph.function, CGraph.gradient, CGraph.hessian, CGraph.hess_vec

+* Version 0.3.1
+    * replaced algopy.sum by a faster implementation
+    * fixed a bug in getitem of the UTPM instance: now works also with numpy.int64 as index
+    * added dedicated algopy.sum and algopy.prod

 Unit Test
 ---------